10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2013

 The Azzam is a monument to speed and scale.
 Holding the title of the world's largest private yacht, its engineering is an absolute marvel.
 It is capable of reaching an unprecedented top speed of 31.5 knots, a velocity achieved through a power plant with 94,000 horsepower from a combined diesel and gas turbine system (CODAG).
 The yacht's shallow draft of only 4.3 meters allows it to access shallower cruising grounds despite its massive size.
-While the interior details, designed by French architect Christophe Leoni, are closely guarded, the vessel's construction innovation and sheer power set a new benchmark for expensive superyachts in its class.
+While the interior details, designed by French architect Christophe Leoni, are closely guarded, the ship's construction innovation and sheer power set a new benchmark for expensive superyachts in its class.

-#3.
 Streets of Monaco - $1.1 Billion (Conceptual/Under Construction)

 Owner: Confidential (Rumoured Middle Eastern Royal)